Weekly Feed—July 22, 2024

 6. Beware of urgency.
 Remember that scammers might try to make it sound as if there is an emergency (e.g., someone needs money right away, your account has been compromised, or someone is in trouble).
 If the sender is trying to influence you to act quickly, it may be wise to slow down instead.

 7. Take time to think it through.
-Phishers can use company logos, photos, and even spoof email addresses to make their attempts look more legitimate.
+Phishers can use company logos, professional photos, and even spoofed email addresses to make their attempts look more legitimate.
 Take extra caution in reviewing an email that you did not expect to receive and asks you to take action.

 Report Phishing at KSU